visgl/loaders.gl/modules/polyfills/docs/api-reference/README.md

 Older browsers (mainly Edge and IE11) as well as versions of Node.js prior to v11 do not provide certain classes that loaders.gl depends on.

-While there are many good polyfill modules available on `npm`, to make the search for a version that works perfectly with loaders.gl a little easier, a polyfill module is included.
+Note that while `@loaders.gl/polyfills` is designed to work perfectly with other loaders.gl modules, there are other good polyfill modules available on `npm` that can also be used.

 ## Installation